tytydraco/yessleep/out/I_Signed_an_NDA_to_Meet_a_Game_Dev_Team_I_Regret_It.md

 I have to be incredibly careful with what I say here.
-Not just because of the NDA I signed with one of the biggest names in gaming, but because what I'm about to share is one of the darkest secrets a billion-dollar company could possibly bury.
+Not only because of the NDA I signed with one of the biggest names in gaming, but because what I'm about to share is one of the darkest secrets a billion-dollar company could possibly bury.
 And I fear the consequences might be worse than a pack of hungry lawyers clawing down my door.

 Honestly, I never planned to speak on any of this.
 In my mind, it was always meant to stay buried.
 One of the skeletons we take to the grave, you know? *Maybe* it'd come out to a longtime partner or some random at a bar.
 But for the most part?
 I fully expected to keep all of this to myself.